christineonita/christineonita/README.md

 ## About Me

-- Drexel University junior studying Electrical Engineering  - with a minor in Software Engineering
+- Drexel University senior studying Electrical Engineering - with a minor in Software Engineering
-- 🥅 2022/23 Goals: Learn more about Back End Development

 ### Contact me: